andycwilliams/TopPic/README.md

 This application is covered under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing
-To continue contributing you could edit the CSS or add extra functionality such as making a search functionality so you can view certain users profiles. you could also add things such as likes/comments
+To continue contributing you could edit the CSS or add extra functionality such as making a search functionality so you can view certain users profiles. you could also add things such as likes/comments.

 ## Tests
 In order to test this application you can just use it!
 Try using the features such as logging in, uploading a photo and logging out.

 ## Questions
-Like this application? feel free to contact us heres our contact information in the contributors tab below
+Like this application? feel free to contact us!
+Heres our contact information in the contributors tab below.

 ## Contributors:
 Cedar Halvorson